 In recent years, alongside his activities as a soloist, he has been able to establish a position as an internationally recognized teacher.
 The fact that his students regularly win competitions demonstrates the high quality of his teaching work.
-In addition to his teaching activities at Swiss music colleges such as the Zurich University of the Arts (ZHdK) and currently the Kalaidos, Alexander Gilman also holds master classes at universities and festivals worldwide, and is in demand as a juror at a variety of international music competitions.
+Alexander Gilman is currently teaching at the Royal College of Music in London as Visiting Professor and at the Kalaidos University in Switzerland.
+Furthermore he holds master classes at universities and festivals worldwide, and is in demand as a juror at a variety of international music competitions.

 He held master classes at the Summit Music Festival New York, Baptist University Hong Kong, Academy of Fine Arts Singapore, Dubrovnik Festival, University of Cape Town and many more.
-Before joining the Kalaidos Music College, Alexander Gilman taught as a lecturer at the Amadeus Music Academy in Vienna, where he was also responsible for the entire String Department.
+Before joining the Kalaidos Music College, Alexander Gilman taught at the Zurich University of Arts (ZHdK) and at the Amadeus Music Academy in Vienna and, where he was also responsible for the entire String Department.

 With the founding of the LGT Young Soloist, he has succeeded in creating a unique initiative to promote young talents and to offer them a musical homeland.
 A unique strings ensemble of highly talented young soloists between the ages of 12 and 23 was created.
 Within a very short time concerts followed at Gasteig Munich, Mozarteum Salzburg, Victoria Hall Singapore, Rheingau Music Festival, Schloss Elmau, on MS Europa 2, as well as annual tours through Asia and Europe.

-As far as recordings are concerned, the LGT Young Soloists‘ third CD, Nordic Dream, has now been released.
+As far as recordings are concerned, the LGT Young Soloists‘ fourth CD, Souvenir, has now been released.
 It is dedicated to works by Scandinavian composers, including several rarely played pieces that enhance the repertoire.
-The Swedish composer and double-bass player Jan Alm (* 1955) has also written a piece for double-bass solo and string orchestra for the LGT Young Soloists and this recording.

-The previous album, Russian Soul, was praised by the renowned strings magazine The Strad: “The LGT Young Soloists are essentially a very high-class youth string orchestra … the soloists all share a richness of sound … .Clearly they take the ‘soul’ of ‘Russian Soul’ to heart (as it were)”.
+The previous albums, Nordic Dream and Russian Soul, were praised by the renowned strings magazine The Strad: “The LGT Young Soloists are essentially a very high-class youth string orchestra … the soloists all share a richness of sound … .Clearly they take the ‘soul’ of ‘Russian Soul’ to heart (as it were)”.
 The German journal das Orchester devoted a major article to the ensemble: “If you didn’t know that young teenagers are playing here, you would think you were in the midst of a top ensemble.“

 Only two years after they were founded, the LGT Young Soloists were the world’s first youth orchestra to record for RCA Red Seal, with the album Italian Journey, consisting of works by various, mostly Italian composers.
 The CD received outstanding reviews and was nominated for the International Classical Music Award (ICMA) .
 In February 2017 this was followed by a DVD on C Major, produced by Bernhard Fleischer Moving Images.
 In the spring of the same year, the LGT Young Soloists were the main protagonists in an hour-long broadcast U21-VERNETZT (on the channel BR-Klassik), which could be watched as a stream or as a delayed broadcast on the TV channels ARD-alpha and One.